tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

 Revised the GUI for much cleaner look.

 4-11-25 removed unused import from main file.
 4-20-25:  Added Gridview like table at bottom of page to keep track in real time the data being read.
-(V3 File)( see photo in Instructions )

 [ALLEN BRADLEY PLC TO EXCEL INSTRUCTIONS.docx](https://github.com/user-attachments/files/19827565/ALLEN.BRADLEY.PLC.TO.EXCEL.INSTRUCTIONS.docx)